spacefreak86/pyquarantine-milter/README.md

 * Modify /etc/pyquarantine/pyquarantine.conf according to your needs.

 ## Configuration options
 pyquarantine uses a config file in JSON format.
 The config file has to be JSON valid with the exception of allowed comment lines starting with **#**.
-The options are described below.
 Rules and actions are processed in the given order.

 ### Global
-Config options in **global** section:
+Global config options:
 * **socket** (optional)
   The socket used to communicate with the MTA.
 If it is not specified in the config, it has to be set as command line option.
 * **local_addrs** (optional)
   A list of hosts and network addresses which are considered local.
-It is used to for the condition option [local](#Conditions).
+It is used for the condition option [local](#Conditions).
   Default: **fe80::/64, ::1/128, 127.0.0.0/8, 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16**
 * **loglevel**  (optional)
   Set the log level.
 This option may be overriden by any rule or action object.
 Possible values are: